Writing Tests Using the CS 70 TestingLogger

 The TestingLogger

 when one already exists in an outer function, its overall performance (total tests and total fails) will be logged into the outer logger.
-That feature allows main to
+That's why main

 ----